Monthly Tech-Tip from Tony Hansen SignUp

 As with other projects, this all depends on one's ability to do the 3D drawings.
 I use Fusion 360, one of the best skills I have ever learned.
 Here are the steps to create the sketches (I revolved them to create the 3D parts):

-By mirroring the inside contour of the cup-head upward I was able to create a cross section for the collars.
-For the 3D printed parts I revolved these in two stages in two directions.
-The first revolve is the entire cross section at 90 degrees each way, the second cuts the first at 89 degrees each way (thus creating the bottom and edge flanges).
+By mirroring the inside contour of the cuphead upward I was able to create a cross section for the rails.
+For the initial 3D printed parts I revolved these in two stages in two directions.
+The first revolve was the entire cross section at 90 degrees each way, the second cut the first at 89 degrees each way (thus creating the bottom and edge flanges).

-After making a couple of iterations I realized that it was not actually necessary to print a multi-piece shell mold (with flanges).
-A one-piece shell works much better (the diameter is 18cm and my Prusa MK3+ can handle this).
+After making a couple of iterations I realized that it was not actually necessary to print a multi-piece rail mold (with flanges).
+A one-piece one works much better (the diameter is 18cm and my Prusa MK3+ can handle this).
 It stays perfectly round by virtue of a thicker shoulder section and being printed as one piece (the molds made using the multi-piece method were not precisely round so they rocked slightly in the cup-head).
-Additionally, there is no need to remove the 3D-printed shell from the mold, there are multiple advantages to leaving it in place.
+Additionally, there is no need to remove the 3D-printed shell from the mold, in fact, there are multiple advantages to leaving it in place - I just fill it will plaster.

-To make them I roll clay 3/8" thick, cut a 19cm diameter disk, press it into the mold and then while turning I work it down into the foot ring and create an inside contour by hand.
-Then the jigger mold simply finishes the rim.
-It appears it might be practical to make a template that only forms the upper inch or so and the rim, hand finishing the inside affords the opportunity to add a throwing spiral.
+To make the bowls I roll clay 3/8" thick, cut a 19cm diameter disk, press it into the mold and then while turning I work it down into the foot ring and create an inside contour by hand.
+Then the jigger mold simply finishes the inside surface and rim.
+It appears it might be practical to make a template that only forms the upper inch or so of the rim, hand finishing the inside would afford the opportunity to add a throwing spiral.

 Related Information